knative/eventing/docs/spec/broker.md

 While a Broker is Ready, it SHOULD be a valid Addressable and its `status.address.url` field SHOULD indicate the address of its ingress.

+The class of a Broker object SHOULD be immutable.

 ### Trigger

 Triggers SHOULD include a Ready condition in their status.